adityathakurxd/fiasco/README.md

 ## Problem
-With quarantine, everthing moved online but **family finances are still isolated and untapped.** The consumption of online media has risen and so has online shopping.
-An average household spends over thousands of ruppees on shared WiFi bills, Netflix or other media subscription, Music, YouTube premiums, Electricity and Water bills.
+With quarantine, everything moved online but **family finances are still isolated and untapped**.
+The consumption of online media has risen and so has online shopping.
+An average household spends thousands of rupees on shared WiFi bills, Netflix or other media subscriptions, Music, YouTube premiums, Electricity, and Water bills.

 **How about one app to:**